ErikBongers/mopidy_eboback/README.md

 This is a backend extension for the mopidy-eboplayer frontend extension.
 It is based on the mopidy-local extension.
+However, mopidy-eboback allows for metadata files within the media library, which facilitates easy copying and sharing of libraries.
+The philosophy is that the specifications for the library are owned by the library and not the software.

 > This extension is still in early development.

 ## These are main features

-* Maps audio files in a local media storage to mopidy albums and tracks.
+* Maps audio files in a specified local media storage to mopidy albums and tracks.
     > TODO: allow for multiple media storages to allow multiple people to share their music drives.
 * Extracts images from the audio files, if present.
 * Extracts images from the local media storage.